 Based on the literature review, few thermal comfort studies have been conducted in Malaysia before the 1990s.
 According to the Energy Efficiency Guideline by the Ministry of Energy, Telecommunications and Posts (1989) and the Malaysia Standard MS 1525 [10], the proposed temperature for the air-conditioned nonresidential buildings is 23-26 °C. These Figures are similar to the ASHRAE 55 [11] and ISO 7730 [12] standards.
-However, since 1990's with an increase of energy usage in the commercial sector, more research have been conducted in the area of thermal comfort to find appropriate means to provide comfortable indoor environments and to reduce energy consumption and costs.
+However, since 1990's with an increase of energy usage in the commercial sector, more research has been conducted in the area of thermal comfort to find appropriate means to provide comfortable indoor environments and to reduce energy consumption and costs.
 Studies have shown that an increase of 1.5 °C in indoor setting temperature give 15.8% energy saving [13,14].

-The purpose of this study was to investigate people's real thermal sensation at three tasks activities and mean skin temperature tested to figure out its impact on thermal sensation at higher activities in office environment.
+The purpose of this study was to investigate occupant real thermal sensation at three tasks of activities and skin temperature to figure out its impact on thermal sensation in an office environment.